Kathryn Elyse Rodgers

 Really … Paper Fashion is just something I want people to enjoy.
 I’m not a great writer, not a great speaker, but I think I can offer something to the world in a visual way.
 It’s just fun!

-As an Illustrator it is always hard to keep coming up with new inspirations.
+As an illustrator, it’s always hard to keep coming up with new inspiration.
 How do you continue to keep a fresh outlook on design?

 Honestly, I’ve never really had an issue with this.
 I think it’s so easy to keep myself inspired just by seeing how many things are out there, and discovering new things constantly.
 The world is filled with artists that have so many amazing things to offer.
 The design world is ever-changing, and recreating itself.
 Also, working as a designer during the day inspires me as well.
 Sometimes I can only push designs at work so much, so I let the other half of my inspiration out in Paper Fashion.